 - 1 large egg beaten

-- Place raisins in a small bowl, then cover with water.
+- Rehydrate the raisins.
+Place ⅓ cup raisins in a small bowl, then cover with water.
 Let sit 10 minutes to rehydrate, then drain and set aside.

-- In a large mixing bowl combine lamb, breadcrumbs, egg, salt, cinnamon, pepper, and rehydrated raisins.
+- Mix meatball ingredients.
+In a large mixing bowl combine 1½ lb ground lamb, ½ cup breadcrumbs, 1 egg, 1 tsp Kosher salt, ½ tsp ground cinnamon, ¼ tsp black pepper, and rehydrated raisins.
 Gently mix until well incorporated, trying hard not to over work the meat.

 - Shape, then broil.
 Divide mixture into meatballs about 1½”–2″ round.
 Should yield approximately 15 meatballs.
 Place on a rimmed baking sheet then broil on high for 6 minutes.
 Remove from oven, turn meatballs over and cook an additional 6 minutes (see note below) until just fully cooked, or until internal temperature is 155F.
 Lamb will continue to cook slightly when removed from oven.
 Enjoy immediately or freeze for later!